-Millthorpe has several fine restaurants and a wide range of accommodation that includes charming B&Bs and exclusive retreats.
-Located at the heart of a dynamic food and cool-climate wine region, Millthorpe is also a centre for truffle production in the State.
+Millthorpe has fine restaurants, charming B&Bs and beautiful retreats.
+Located at the heart of a popular food and cool-climate wine region, Millthorpe is also famous for its truffle production.

 Escape to the delights of Millthorpe, a beautiful heritage-listed village in the Orange wine region with elegant places to stay, acclaimed restaurants such as Tonic and cool-climate wineries.The rich soils produce delectable truffles, too.
 Browse in enticing boutiques for gifts and visit cellar doors or join a wine tour.

 Getting to Millthorpe is easy.
 The historic town is 20 minutes’ drive southeast of Orange and 30 minutes west of Bathurst.
 The drive from Sydney through the World Heritage-listed Blue Mountains is 3h 30 min.
 You can also fly to Orange or Bathurst airports and rent a car.
 You’ll find plenty of elegant places to stay in Millthorpe.